glnster/dotfiles/README.md

 ***Please review setup.sh to see what it does.
 It may overwrite your current configs.***

 ### zsh, Prezto, vim
 I haven't gotten around to testing an install from scratch.
-For now you'd have to install zsh, Prezto and possibly Vim+submodules manually.
+For now you'd have to install zsh, Prezto, possibly Vim+submodules, t (trash), etc. manually.

 After installing zsh & Prezto, replace the default symlinks it made, with new ones, pointing them instead to the z* files in dotfiles. (setup.sh does this for you).